-Walter and Rene Harke moved to Lebanon in1987, after Mr. Harke completed a highly successful career as a baker and business owner.
+Walter and Rene Harke moved to Lebanon in 1987, after Mr. Harke completed a highly successful career as a baker and business owner.
 While living in Lebanon Mr. Harke made a huge impact.
 His name adorns a 20-acre park, a gazebo at Wallace Park and the walking trail of Atchley Park, as well as a few benches around town.
 He has also been a benefactor to many other Lebanon organizations including gifting the cost of constructing a new building trades classroom in the Lebanon Technical Career Center building.

 Mr. Harke, along with his wife Rene, worked with the Lebanon Area Foundation to create an endowment fund that would be dedicated to serving local students with strong financial need.

 Upon his death, Walter Harke gifted our community with \$500,000.
 This gift will last in perpetuity and only monies earned on the principal may be used for the granting of scholarships.
 Over the years the Harke Family Education Scholarship Fund has provided for over 40 renewable scholarships for students of Lebanon High School to continue their education.

-Harke Family Education Scholarship Fund
+Harke Family Education Scholarship Fund - OTC

 In 2016, Rene Harke expanded her husband's legacy to include an Ozarks Technical Community College student scholarship fund.

 An amendment to the original endowment fund agreement was signed, allowing LAF to administer scholarships to OTC Lebanon center and Missouri State University Outreach Program students who are in need of financial assistance to continue their studies.

-Students are referred by representatives of both institutions in order to be considered.
-The OTC and MSU Outreach Scholarship MSU Outreach scholarships provide financial assistance for a variety of needs, helping pay for books, lab fees, gas money, etc. Harke Park Fund
+Students are referred by representatives of both

+institutions in order to be considered.
+The OTC and MSU Outreach Scholarships provide financial assistance for a variety of needs, helping pay for books, lab fees, gas money, etc.

+Harke Park Fund

 Walter and Rene Harke established the Harke Park Fund January 24, 2002.
 The Harkes wanted to create a park in the area south of Christian Healthcare South and Fremont Road for the residents and community to enjoy.
-The 20-acre park includes a walking trail and pavilion, and the Harkes continue to assist in the upkeep of the park.
-In February 2006, additional funding of \$31,000 was contributed to the Lebanon Area Foundation by Mr. Harke for the purpose of paving the existing walking trail at Atchley Park.
+The 20-acre park includes a walking trail and pavilion.

+In February 2006, additional funding of \$31,000 was contributed to Lebanon Area Foundation by Mr. Harke for the purpose of paving the existing walking trail at Atchley Park.
 The project was completed in the Fall of 2006.

 Helen Breedlove Scholarship Fund

 The Helen Breedlove Scholarship Fund was established with Lebanon Area Foundation in December of 2018 to honor the memory of beloved educator and community leader, Helen Breedlove.

-Interact Club Scholarship
+Interact Club Scholarship Fund

 This pass-thru scholarship, established by the Lebanon Rotary Club, was transferred from Lebanon R-III School District to LAF in August of 2018.

 The non-renewable scholarship is available to two LHS Interact Club members who have demonstrated the ideals of Rotary though leadership and Service Above Self.

 It's A Great Day To Be A Yellowjacket!
-Scholarship
+Scholarship Fund

 This pass-thru scholarship fund was transferred from Lebanon R-III School District to LAF in April of 2018.

 This scholarship is awarded to one 8th grade student at Lebanon Middle School each year.
 The scholarship is funded by donations from the Lebanon Middle School staff.
+In 2023, the It's A Great Day to be A Yellowjacket Scholarship Fund was awarded for the final time with a monetary amount.
+Starting in 2024, this scholarship will continue to be presented as an honorary award, recognizing outstanding achievements without a financial component.
+The final payout of this scholarship fund will occur in 2027.

-James E. & Elizabeth McClure Family Scholarship
+James E. & Elizabeth McClure Family Scholarship Fund